DHTMLX/gantt-docs/data/api/gantt_getclosestworktime.md

     api/gantt_getworkhours.md

 @example:
-//checks whether the specified date is a working day in global settings gantt.getClosetsWorkTime({ date: new Date(2017,3,5) });
+// checks whether the specified date is a working day in global settings gantt.getClosestWorkTime({ date: new Date(2017,3,5) });
 // or
-gantt.getClosetsWorkTime(new Date(2017,3,5));
+gantt.getClosestWorkTime(new Date(2017,3,5));

-//checks whether the specified date is working day for a specific task gantt.getClosetsWorkTime({ date: new Date(2017,3,5), task:task });
+// checks whether the specified date is a working day for a specific task gantt.getClosestWorkTime({ date: new Date(2017,3,5), task:task });

 @template:	api_method
 @descr:

 {{note
-If the api/gantt_work_time_config.md option is disabled, the method return the date unchanged.
+If the api/gantt_work_time_config.md option is disabled, the method returns the date unchanged.
 }}

 - The method will use the [global work time calendar](desktop/working_time.md#getcalendars) if no task is specified. <br>